Shore & Stone

 What do I do with leftover artichoke spinach dip?

-You can save leftover dip in an airtight container in the refrigerator for up to 5 days, or freeze for longer storage.
+You can save leftover dip in an airtight container in the refrigerator for up to 5 days, or freeze it for longer storage.
 I love to dollop leftover artichoke dip on chicken cutlets and bake them for a delicious spinach and artichoke chicken rollatini.

 Can I freeze leftovers?